kpdecker/linoleum/README.md

 Defines the `lint` task which will lint all source and test files.

-### linoleum/tasks/babel

-Defines the `babel` task which builds all source content to their ES5 equivalent.

-### linoleum/tasks/test

-Defines the `test:mocha` task which runs in-process Node tests.
-This is not recommended for Webpack projects.
-Instead the cover tests below are preferred.

 ### linoleum/tasks/cover

 Defines:
-- `cover:mocha` task which runs in-process Node coverage tests.
-This is not intended for webpack projects.
 - `cover:untested` task which runs empty coverage report to ensure that untested files are included in `cover:report`.
 - `cover:report` task which combines raw data from the other coverage tasks and asserts coverage.